General Information For COMPANIES

 IIC can be a platform for your CSR goals.
 It provides a new way to engage with your team and your community.
 Maybe there’s a charity you currently contribute money to and your employees could amplify that with their own transactions.
 Or if you have an upcoming real estate transaction, your employees can vote on which charity or charities to benefit.

 More and more people want to do business and work for companies that want to make the world a better place.
 IIC gives you a tool to demonstrate that yours is that kind of company.

-Odds are that employees at your company are buying and selling homes, and IIC enables your company to establish and grow your reputation as a socially conscious organization.
-Each time someone affiliated with your company has an IIC transaction, your company receives credit for that transaction.
-Simply by promoting IIC with your employees you can/will cause more funding to go to charities that otherwise would not.
+Odds are that employees at your company are buying and selling homes.
+Each time someone affiliated with your company has an IIC transaction, your company receives credit in our social media for that transaction.
+By sharing IIC with your employees you can cause funding to go to charities that otherwise would not.
 And you are recognized in IIC social media, each time that happens!